On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Abstract

 \section{Abstract}

-A popular approach to semi-supervised learning proceeds by endowing the input data with a graph structure in order to extract geometric information and incorporate it into a Bayesian framework.
-We introduce new theory that gives appropriate scalings of graph parameters that provably lead to a well-defined limiting posterior as the size of the unlabeled data set grows.
-Furthermore, we show that these consistency results have profound algorithmic implications.
-When consistency holds, carefully designed graph-based Markov chain Monte Carlo algorithms are proved to have a uniform spectral gap, independent of the number of unlabeled inputs.
-Several numerical experiments corroborate both the statistical consistency and the algorithmic scalability established by the theory.
+This paper considers a Bayesian approach to graph-based semi-supervised learning.
+We show that if the graph parameters are suitably scaled, the graph-posteriors converge to a continuum limit as the size of the unlabeled data set grows.
+This consistency result has profound algorithmic implications: we prove that when consistency holds, carefully designed Markov chain Monte Carlo algorithms have a uniform spectral gap, independent of the number of unlabeled inputs.
+Numerical experiments illustrate and complement the theory.